analogdevicesinc/msdk/Examples/MAX32675/UART/README.md

 ## Required Connections

 -   Connect a USB cable between the PC and the CN1 (USB/PWR) connector.
--   Select TX0 on Headers JP6.
--	DE-select RX0 on Header JP5.
 -   Open an terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
 -   Connect P0.8 to P0.15.
 -   Connect P0.9 to P0.14.

+If using MAX32675 RevA:
+-   Select TX0 on Headers JP6.
+-	DE-select RX0 on Header JP5.
+If using MAX32675 RevB
+-   Select TX0 on Headers JP3.
+-	DE-select RX0 on Header JP4.

 ## Expected Output